tunbin2697/aws-myfit-project-final-repo/README.md

 ## 7) Assignment Context

-For this final assignment showcase, the original repositories were combined into this monorepo so the grader can evaluate:
+For this final assignment showcase, the original repositories were combined into this monorepo to make evaluation straightforward across:
 - Full-stack implementation quality
 - Cloud architecture and deployment readiness
 - AI feature integration within a production-style platform structure